 80% of parents want social and emotional learning.

 So do the vast majority of students, educators, and employers.
-We can’t let politics drown out our voices and get in the way of our children’s education and future.
+Now is the time to work together for our children’s education and future.

 If you believe every child deserves...